 With any cancer, how well a child is expected to recover (prognosis) varies.
 Keep

-- Getting medical treatment right away is important for the best prognosis.
+Getting medical treatment right away is important for the best prognosis.
 Cancer that

 has spread is harder to treat.

-- Ongoing follow-up care during and after treatment is needed.
+Ongoing follow-up care during and after treatment is needed.

-- New treatments are being tested to improve outcome and to lessen side effects.
+New treatments are being tested to improve outcomes and to lessen side effects.

 What are possible complications of Ewing sarcoma in a child?

-- Loose or broken grafts or rods from limb-salvage surgery
+Loose or broken grafts or rods from limb-salvage surgery

-- Hair loss, mouth sores, nausea, vomiting, diarrhea, increased infections, easy bruising
+Hair loss, mouth sores, nausea, vomiting, diarrhea, increased infections, easy bruising

 and bleeding, and feeling tired from chemotherapy

-- Burns, hair loss, nausea, diarrhea, poor bone growth, organ damage, and new cancers
+Burns, hair loss, nausea, diarrhea, poor bone growth, organ damage, and new cancers

 Emotional and physical challenges from dealing with the tumor, surgery, or other needed

-- Heart and lung problems
+Heart and lung problems

-- Problems with growth and development
+Problems with growth and development

-- Changes in sexual development
+Changes in sexual development

-- Problems with the ability to have children (fertility) in the future
+Problems having children in the future (infertility)

-Growth of other cancers
+Growth of other cancers later in life

 How can I help my child live with Ewing sarcoma?